Key Takeaways

-It might be hard to describe the umami taste sensation with precise language.
-After all, it is the most recently discovered of the basic tastes, but words don’t matter that much once your mouth starts watering.
+After all, umami is the most recently discovered of the basic tastes.
+However, words don’t matter that much once your mouth starts watering.

 Another way to understand exactly what “umami is” is to know why our taste buds make a distinction in the first place.